-Section or Regulation Policy , Policies and Procedures are regularly emailed to all staff.
+Section or Regulation Policy Policies and procedures to be kept available.
+Policies and Procedures are regularly emailed to all staff.
 Hard copies are available upon request.
 Notification o change to policies or procedures.
 Notification of change of policies or procedures